-Learn how to freeze kale, spinach, and other greens so they don’t go to waste and can be used in green smoothies or other recipes.
+Wondering can you freeze kale?
+The quick answer is…yes!
+Learn how to freeze kale, spinach, and other greens the right way so they don’t go to waste.
+Plus, learn how freezing kale can be helpful for green smoothies or other recipes.

-Anyway, it only took me throwing a bag of kale out twice before the light bulb went off in my head that I could freeze kale ahead of time.
-Don’t ask me why it took having to waste 2 bags of kale before I finally had this revelation.
+Anyway, it only took me throwing a bag of greens out twice before the light bulb went off in my head that I could freeze kale and spinach ahead of time.
+Don’t ask me why it took having to waste 2 bags of greens before I finally had this revelation.
 I blame my kids – they are always distracting me 🙂

 How to Freeze Kale and Other Greens